 Will the proposed standard comply with IEEE Std 802, IEEE Std 802.1AC and IEEE Std 802.1Q?

+No.

 If the answer to a) is no, supply the response from the IEEE 802.1 WG.

+This project is an amendment to an existing standard for which it has been previously determined that compliance with the above IEEE 802 standards is not possible.

+If the project decides to use local MAC addresses it will comply with IEEE Std 802 and proved amendments.

 The review and response is not required if the proposed standard is an amendment or revision to an existing standard for which it has been previously determined that compliance with the above IEEE 802 standards is not possible.
 In this case, the CSD statement shall state that this is the case.